miyamura-web/WIPRO_Stock_through_Ethical_Lens/README.md

-# WIPRO's Stock through Ethical Lens
+# WIPRO's Stock through Ethical

 ## Problem Statement :-
 So the question is does ethical events affect a company's stock prices.
 Do you think that ethical or unethical events have an effect on stock movements ?
 Well with the help of a little bit of time series analysis and sentiment analysis I tried to figure it out.